dicotips/LendingClubCaseStudy/README.md

 # Lending Club Case Study

+## Introduction

+Exploratory and Data Analysis for a Consumer Finance company.
+We want to help the company to identify risky customers when offering loans.
+Risks are identified based on the applicant's profile.

 ## Group members:
 * Pavan Narra (@pavan440)
 * Jheser Guzman (@dicotips)
+### Methods Used
+* Exploratory Data Analysis
+* Data Visualization

+### Technologies
+* Python
+* Pandas
+* Jupyter Notebooks

 ## Download and Setup
 ### Prerequisites